torvalds/linux/Documentation/admin-guide/perf-security.rst

 is recommended as the preferred secure approach to resolve double access denial logging related to usage of performance monitoring and observability.

-Unprivileged processes using perf_events system call are also subject for PTRACE_MODE_READ_REALCREDS ptrace access mode check [7]_ , whose outcome determines whether monitoring is permitted.
+Prior Linux v5.9 unprivileged processes using perf_events system call are also subject for PTRACE_MODE_READ_REALCREDS ptrace access mode check [7]_ , whose outcome determines whether monitoring is permitted.
 So unprivileged processes provided with CAP_SYS_PTRACE capability are effectively permitted to pass the check.
+Starting from Linux v5.9 CAP_SYS_PTRACE capability is not required and CAP_PERFMON is enough to be provided for processes to make performance monitoring and observability operations.

 Other capabilities being granted to unprivileged processes can effectively enable capturing of additional data required for later